odonnellryan/odonnellryan.github.io/blog_app/pages/Impossible Questions.md

 # Impossible Questions

 I was recently asked to interview for a very well known software company.
-I was super excited for the opportunity (crazy awesome perks!) and ready for some fun programming challenges.
-I'm not an expert programmer by any stretch, but boy do I enjoy solving problems!
+I'm definitely still a junior dev (and I was clear about this) but I was super excited for the opportunity (crazy awesome perks!) and ready for some fun programming challenges.

- Before I talk about the interview and the questions, I'd like to briefly touch base on something called The Shannon Limit.
-Don't take this as a formal statement of everything that Shannon covered, but for my purposes we should keep this in mind:
- To state things simply, The Shannon Limit is the limit of the amount of information that can be stored in a fixed finite amount of bits.
-Sounds pretty intuitive and reasonable, right?
+ I'm not an expert programmer by any stretch, but boy do I enjoy solving problems.

-So, that gives us our first assertion: One bit of information can only store two states: 1 and 0.
+So, that gives us our first lemma: One bit can only store two states: 1 and 0.

+    Given two possible states (0 and 1) we can only represent two states:
+        State one: 0
+        State two: 1

 That's great!
 Well, what if we add a second bit?
 It turns out that this doubles our capacity for storage.
 For those of you who know binary, this is painfully obvious: two bits gives us four states, three gives us eight, and so on: